neuromodulation/py_neuromodulation/README.rst

 This will write a feature_arr.csv file in the 'examples/data/derivatives' folder.

-For further documentatin view `ParametrizationDefinition <ParametrizationDefinition.html#>`_ for description of necessary parametrization files.
+For further documentation view `ParametrizationDefinition <ParametrizationDefinition.html#>`_ for description of necessary parametrization files.
 `FeatureEstimationDemo <FeatureEstimationDemo.html#>`_ walks through an example feature estimation and explains sharpwave estimation.